Pump Jet for a Spanish Weber IDF carburetor.

 Required quantity per carburettor: 2

-This is item number 12 in the drawing.
+This is item number 12 in the drawing of the Weber IDF carburetor.

 These jets squirt a pre-determined quantity of fuel down-stream with the air when the accelerator pump is activated.